Smoking in Singapore: Proposed ban in private residences

 In 2018, it was reported by MPs that they received many complaints from their residents about second-hand smoke entering their homes from neighbouring units.

-This became a serious issue during the 2020 coronavirus outbreak, which forced many people to spend much longer at home.
-At the same time, smokers were not allowed to leave their homes just to smoke, as it was not considered an essential purpose.
+This became a serious issue during the circuit breaker lockdown in 2020, which forced many people to spend much longer at home.
+At the same time, smokers were not allowed to leave their homes to smoke, as it was not considered an essential purpose.
 It was reported that the National Environment Agency (NEA) received 11,400 complaints related to smoking in April 2020 or 2,000 cases more than the same period of 2019.

-In October 2020, Louis Ng a Member of Parliament called for a ban on residents smoking near windows or at the balconies of HDB flats and private apartments arguing that second hand smoke is a “public health concern”, while at the same time noting that some 383 people in Singapore had died from second hand smoke.
+In October 2020, the Government Parliamentary Committee (GPC) for Sustainability and Environment called for a ban on residents smoking near windows or at the balconies of HDB flats and private apartments.
+Louis Ng, head of the GPC and Member of Parliament (MP) for Nee Soon Group Representation Constituency (GRC) argued that second hand smoke is a “public health concern”, while at the same time noting that some 383 people in Singapore had died from second hand smoke.

-Despite evidence that second-hand smoke can cause stroke, heart disease and lung cancer in adults, as well as various conditions, leading up to and including death, in children, the Singapore government chose to reject the proposed ban.
+Amy Khor, Senior Minister of State in the Ministry of Sustainability and the Environment, replied that the ban will not solve the issue but the government will help to increase "greater social responsibility", find more ways to mediate between neighbours in such incidents, and also related agencies to better address such incidents.
+Enforcement of the ban will be hard as more intrusive monitoring of residents' home will be required.

+Electronic cigarettes

+Singapore has banned the importation, sale and distribution of electronic cigarettes since 2018.